riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 when used with other CXs.

-2. *Conflict-freedom:* Any CX may use the *CX subset* of the custom-\* opcode instructions, without conflict with other CXs or ordinary non-CX custom extensions.
+2. *Conflict-freedom:* Any CX may use the *CX subset* of the custom-\* opcode instructions, without conflict with other CXs or ordinary (legacy) non-CX custom extensions.

-3. *Decentralization:* Anyone may define or use a CX without coordination with others, and without resort to a central authority.
+4. *Decentralization:* Anyone may define or use a CX without coordination with others, and without resort to a central authority.

-4. *Stable binaries:* CX library *binaries* compose without rewriting, recompilation or relinking.
+5. *Stable binaries:* CX library *binaries* compose without rewriting, recompilation or relinking.

-5. *Composable hardware:* Adding a CXU to a system does not require modification of other CPUs or CXUs.
+6. *Composable hardware:* Adding a CXU to a system does not require internal modification of CPU or CXU implementations.
 A CXU *may be* implemented in a nonproprietary HDL such as Verilog.

-6. *Uniformity:* of *scope:* at least: instructions may access integer registers and may be stateful; of *naming, discovery, versioning:*
+8. *Uniformity:* of *scope:* at least: instructions may access integer registers and may be stateful; of *naming, discovery, versioning:*
 CX software has a uniform means to discover if specific CX or CX version is available.

-7. *Frugality:* Prefer simpler induced hardware and shorter code paths.
+9. *Frugality:* Prefer simpler induced hardware and shorter code paths.

-8. *Security:* The specifications include a vulnerability assessment and do not facilitate new side channel attacks.
+10. *Security:* The specifications include a vulnerability assessment and do not facilitate new side channel attacks.

-9. *Longevity:* The specifications define how each interface may be versioned over decades, and incorporate mechanisms to improve forwards compatibility.
+11. *Longevity:* The specifications define how each interface may be versioned over decades, and incorporate mechanisms to improve forwards compatibility.